 Coffee Talk Part II: The Golden Rule And for those who need a good protein filled dessert, you can enjoy the No Bake Almond Mocha Cheesecake Cups.
 Yes, more than a mouthful, I know, but oh so worth it!

-And now that brings us to today, Part III.
+And now that brings us to today, Part III and it includes these Vanilla Cold Brew Coffee Overnight Oats.
+Wow, is all I can say!
 So without further ado, here we go!

 Coffee Talk Part III: The Number 3